Skip to main content

 "plugin-name@marketplace": true

-Settings in agent.yaml override host settings, giving you control over exactly which plugins are available.
+Settings in moat.yaml override host settings, giving you control over exactly which plugins are available.

 Marketplaces